JeffersonLab/coatjava/README.md

 This README fell too far out of date and is undergoing resurrection.
 Meanwhile, these bits are still relevant ...

-If you just want to use the software without modifying/building it, you can download a pre-built package from the [github releases](https://github.com/JeffersonLab/clas12-offline-software/releases) page or the corresponding repo at [JLab](https://clasweb.jlab.org/clas12offline/distribution/coatjava/).
+If you just want to use the software without modifying/building it, you can download a pre-built package from the [GitHub releases](https://github.com/JeffersonLab/clas12-offline-software/releases) page or the corresponding repo at [JLab](https://clasweb.jlab.org/clas12offline/distribution/coatjava/).
 Builds on JLab machines are also available, see the [general software wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Center) for setting up your environment to use them.

-For anything more, see the "General Developer Doucmentation" link on that software wiki, which points [here](https://clasweb.jlab.org/wiki/index.php/COATJAVA_Developer_Docs).
+For anything more, see the "General Developer Documentation" link on that software wiki, which points [here](https://clasweb.jlab.org/wiki/index.php/COATJAVA_Developer_Docs).

 The [troubleshooting](https://github.com/JeffersonLab/clas12-offline-software/wiki/Troubleshooting) wiki page may also still be useful but likely outdated.